PashakArt/typescript-oop-patterns/README.md

 In this example, the abstraction will be a shape class - abstraction delegates work to a related object.
 Realization is  color of the figures.
 With this approach, implementations can be interchanged, provided that all implementations have common interface.

 ### Composite
+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were single objects.
+Composite proposes to view the single product and composite object through a single interface with a common costing method.
+For a product, it’d simply return the product’s price.
+For a composite object, it’d go over each item composite object contains, ask its price and then return total for this composite object.

+[Example:](https://github.com/PashakArt/typescript-oop-patterns/tree/main/src/structure_patterns/composite) you need to calculate cost of the backpack and its contents.
+Inside backpack there can be both single objects and composite products, for example, pencil cases with school supplies.
+Inside the pencil cases there can be both composite objects and single products, for example, a pencil, an eraser.
+Task: calculate the cost of a backpack.

 ### Facade
 This pattern provides a simple interface to a complex system containing many classes.